Trump-McConnell feud threatens Republicans' path to power

 Trump-McConnell feud threatens Republicans’ path to powerNew

-WASHINGTON (AP) — Not even a month after leaving office, former President Donald Trump is escalating a political war within his own party that could undermine the GOP’s ability to fight President Joe Biden’s agenda and ultimately return to power.
+WASHINGTON (AP) — Former President Donald Trump is stepping up a political war within the Republican Party that could undermine the GOP’s ability to fight President Joe Biden’s agenda and ultimately return the party to power.
 Trump on Wednesday repeated the baseless claims that he was the rightful winner of the November election.
-The night before, Trump vowed to support primary challengers against those Republicans deemed insufficiently loyal and described Senate Minority Leader Mitch McConnell as “a dour, sullen, and unsmiling political hack.”
-Leading GOP strategists described the exploding feud as a distraction at best and a direct threat to the party’s path to power at worst.
+The night before, Trump vowed to support primary challengers against those Republicans deemed insufficiently loyal.
+He also described Senate Minority Leader Mitch McConnell as “a dour, sullen and unsmiling political hack.”
+Leading GOP strategists say the exploding feud is a distraction at best and, at worst, a direct threat to a political comeback.